swenson/sort/README.md

 * Quick sort
 * Merge sort (stable)
 * In-place merge sort (*not* stable)
-* Bubble sort (ugh -- this is really only here for comparison)
+* Selection sort (ugh -- this is really only here for comparison)
 * Tim sort (stable)

 If you don't know which one to use, you should probably use Tim sort.